 If you want to spec out your perfect doom metal beast straight from the underworld, Dunable might be the brand to look at.

-Let’s face it, doom metal is just straight up awesome.
-And it’s not without reason that you might be compelled to dive into playing the genre yourself.
-There’s amazing guitars at pretty much every budget range that will 100% work with this genre.
+Let’s face it, doom metal is just straight-up awesome.
+And it’s not without reason that you might feel compelled to dive into playing the genre yourself.
+Fortunately, there are amazing guitars at pretty much every budget range that will 100% work with this genre.